 An online master’s degree in Nutrition can greatly improve your career options, salary potential, and hireability.
 Read on to learn the ways in which earning a master’s degree in Nutrition online can help you achieve your career goals.

 The Graduate School Advantage

 While it’s possible to declare yourself a nutritionist or dietitian without training or licensure in some states, it is a distinct advantage to have earned at least a bachelor’s degree in Nutrition or Dietetics.
-However, many employers prefer candidates who have earned a master’s degree and, in fact, some licenses require it.
+However, many employers prefer candidates who have earned a master’s degree and, in fact, some licenses and certifications require it.
 Therefore, a Master’s in Nutrition is worth it for aspiring nutritionists.
 If you’re not convinced, here are a few reasons why earning a master’s in Nutrition is so advantageous.

 Career Opportunities and Salary Potential

 With a master’s degree in Nutrition, you’ll have several employment opportunities.
 These can include, but are certainly not limited to:

 - Clinical Nutritionist

 - Industry Consultant